caseyr003/flask-production-template/README.md

 Flask for the backend API (default port `5000`)
 For more information see the README.md file in the backend directory

+## Credits

+Followed the tutorial [Deploying Machine Learning Models with Docker](https://towardsdatascience.com/deploying-machine-learning-models-with-docker-5d22a4dacb5) to help create this template

 ## License

 This project is licensed under the MIT License